Time to Complete: ~60 minutes

 Adjoint Energy

-Adjoint Energy is the sensitivity of the output to a source term in the energy equation, effectively a heat source.
+Adjoint Energy is the sensitivity of the output to an energy sink (negative source term) in the energy equation.
 This is a scalar field.

 Use

-Adjoint Energy can be used to assess viability of thermal flow control devices.
+Adjoint Energy can be used to assess the viability of thermal flow control devices.
+For example, where to place a heater to maximize the average temperature in a room.
 There is little sensitivity to temperature in this flow, so we can't provide a fun example in this case.

 Interpretation

-If positive, introducing an energy source in this location will increase the Output; if negative, vice versa.
+If positive, introducing an energy sink in this location will increase the Output; if negative, vice versa.

 How to Improve my Design